LukeSnow0/Collective-IRL/README.md

 Higher values of this metric indicate data that look **more consistent with coordination** at that noise level.

-# Robust Utility Reconstruction Simulation
+# robust_rp.m:

-This repository contains MATLAB code for simulating **robust revealed preference (RP) utility reconstruction** under noisy multi-agent decision data.
+MATLAB code for simulating **robust revealed preference (RP) utility reconstruction** under noisy multi-agent decision data.
 It implements both the **classical Afriat inequalities** and a **distributionally robust extension** (finite-reduction algorithm), and evaluates their predictive performance.

 ---